Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 The jar name will be similar to  **paint-fiji-plugin-0.0.3-SNAPSHOT-jar-with-dependencies.jar**.
 The number sequence 0.0.3 will be incremented with subsequent releases.
 The **SNAPSHOT** may be present,  indicating  this is a development version, or not, indicating a formal release version.

 The Glyco-Paint apps can be started by simply clicking on them in the ~/Applications/Glyco-PAINT folder.
-There is no good reason for it but you can start the Glyco-PAINT apps also from the command line.
-For that you need to open the App bundles and locate the jar files in the Contents/Java directory.
-As example for Get Omero.
+There is no good reason for it, but you can start the Glyco-PAINT apps also from the command line.
+For that, you need to open the App bundles and locate the jar files in the Contents/Java directory.
+As example for Get Omero:

 ```
 cd ~/Applications/Glyco-PAINT/Get Omero/Contents/Java